 Now there's only one single system to manage, and one that's extremely low maintenance thanks to the efficient Board solution.
 Across five continents, PUMA branches are connected by a single server in Herzogenaurach – Germany, on a system that's stable and powerful.
 Storing data on a single, central database delivers consistent data, makes our administration tasks easier, and offers users options that weren't technically feasible until now.

 Alongside integrated planning and analysis, PUMA uses Board for the marketing budget and to plan marketing campaigns.

 Even Faster: PUMA is exploring new routes with Board

 Despite historically being wholesale focused, PUMA's e-commerce activities are growing rapidly following large amounts of investment in the space.
 The management team is planning to extend the successful operational model it has implemented with Board to both its company-operated stores and the online business.

 To ensure continued relevance for the worldwide market both offline and online, PUMA is making the most of social media opportunities, which generate a huge amount of data.
 Stefano recalls:

 One of our most popular brand ambassadors posted a photo of herself online wearing our shoes, and a million people saw it and wanted the same product!

 This is a complete change of paradigm and PUMA is aware it needs to react fast to market demand.
-The advanced and predictive analytics offered by Board can address this challenge, empowering the organization with the ability to simulate changes in supply or demand within the same platform used for integrated business planning and BI.
+The actionable insights gained through Board can address this challenge, empowering the organization with the ability to simulate changes in supply or demand within the same platform used for integrated business planning.

 PUMA is also in the process of evaluating Board for its financial planning, which will complete its strategic and operational transformation by providing a truly unified approach.
 PUMA's Director of Supply Chain EEA summarizes the overall effect of the transformation: